cruiser8-203x/supercollider-library/README.md

-# supercollider-program
+# supercollider-library

-A program that can combine gui with sound.
+A library that can combine gui with sound.

-Anyone is welcome to contribute.